daniel-bulger/graceful-labeling/README.md

 This library was built for the SWI-Prolog interpreter.
 To run the interpreter, type `swipl` in the terminal.
 Once inside the interpreter, load the file with `[labeler]`.
 Make sure your terminal session is in the directory that contains labeler.pl, or swipl will not be able to find the labeler file.

+There is also a python file which is probably easier to use.
+The python program supports both generation and verification as well, and also supports partially specified generation.
+Just run 'python labeler.py "[[0,1],[1,2]]"' to generate all possible graceful labelings.
+To verify a tree, run 'python labeler.py "[[0,1],[1,2]]" "[2,0,1]"' to verify whether the labeling where vertex 0 has label 2, vertex 1 has label 0, and vertex 2 has label 1 is graceful.
+Labelings may also be specified as a dictionary, like 'python labeler.py "[[0,1],[1,2]]" "{0:2,1:0,2:1}"'.
+Partial labelings can also be specified, and any trees with the specified labels will be generated.
+To leave a label unspecified, for the array syntax, replace a label with a '_'.
+With the dictionary syntax, simply don't specify a label for some vertices.